ATSOTECK/ilex-lang/docs/docs/basic.md

 {:toc}

 ---
+## Quick Note

+One thing to note is the syntax highlighting on this site will be wrong because the tool I am using doesn't support Ilex (obviously).
+I do have a Visual Studio Code extension for correct syntax highlighting while editing though.
+I chose not to use screenshots with correct syntax highlighting because this was you can (copy and paste)[https://i.redd.it/owi4ob8qjzw61.jpg] the code if you'd like.
+Also my spelling is notoriously bad so if you find any spdlling mistakes just let me know.

 ## Hello World!

 Here you will learn how to do the obligitory 'Hello World!' first program.
 Make a file ending in .ilex and type: